HERO DIRT

 Price based on sharing a room.
 Single supplement possible, please contact to discuss.

-All the accommodation has secure bike storage, Wifi and a small kitchen available.
+All the accommodation has secure bike storage, Wifi and a small communal kitchen.
 We also keep on hand bike tools and proper cleaning kit so we can keep everything rolling smoothly.

 • Sure, there is plenty here to keep any non-riders entertained.
 Drop us a message for more details and prices.